thaisternus/Project-Week-3-Data-Thieves/Readme.md

 ## Project Description

-In this project, you will choose a topic and find all the relevant data yourself.
-This means you can connect to an API, find a dataset or scrape data from the web.
-You then must organize, clean and analyse the data you find and present your findings in a presentation (you may use plots!) and a paper.
+In this project, you will choose a topic and find all the relevant data yourself from Kaggle.
+Afterwards, you should enrich it by connecting to an API, find a dataset or scrape data from the web.
+You then must organize, clean and analyse the data you find and present your findings in a presentation (you may use plots!).

 <a name="project-goals"></a>